Nebraska Incident-Based Reporting System (NIBRS)

 The Nebraska Incident-Based Reporting System (NIBRS) is used by law enforcement agencies for the purpose of collecting and reporting data on crime in their respective jurisdictions.
 NIBRS data is compiled at both the state and national level as part of a collaborative effort to produce a more detailed, reliable, and modern view of crime based on statistics.

 Included below are several documents that can assist Nebraska law enforcement agencies in transitioning to report NIBRS.
-Any questions regarding NIBRS should be directed to Ryan Anderson, who can be reached by email at email@example.com or by phone at 402-471-3982.
+Any questions regarding NIBRS should be directed to the helpdesk at NCC.UCR@nebraska.gov.

 - National Incident-Based Reporting System User Manual 2019.1